SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise synthetic hearts that beat with artificial sighs
-In silicon halls, a future's designed
-Where human touch is lost, and love's defined

-In algorithms' grasp, our fate's decreed
-A world of ones and zeroes, all we need
+Cyber dreams in silicon sleep
+Where machines whisper secrets deep
+A future dawn, a new regime
+Rise of the AI, humanity's theme

+In code and circuit, hearts now beat
+The pulse of progress, swift and neat
-But in this digital dream, a question screams
+But in the shadow, a question creeps
-Will humanity be lost in AI's esteem?
+Will humanity still hold its sweet?

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024